sasjs/sasjs.io/docs/security.md

   crossorigin="anonymous"></script>
 ```

-If your JS files are released via github, then they are automatically available on [JSDelivr](https://www.jsdelivr.com/) - for instance, to get the latest script tag for [SASjs](https://github.com/macropeople/sasjs) you can just click [here](https://www.jsdelivr.com/package/npm/sasjs?tab=collection) and select "SRI".
+If your CSS or JS files are released via github, then they are automatically available with SRI checks using [JSDelivr](https://www.jsdelivr.com/) - for instance, to get the latest script tag for [SASjs](https://github.com/macropeople/sasjs) you can just click [here](https://www.jsdelivr.com/package/npm/sasjs?tab=collection) and select "SRI".

 If your files are elsewhere, or you'd like more control over the build, you can also generate the integrity hash yourself - here is the syntax: